-There is no medical need to have a break from hormones, and it's safe to be on hormonal contraception as long as a woman wants to (unless her health changes).
+There is no medical need to have a break from hormones, and it's safe to be on hormonal contraception as long as you want to (unless you health changes).

 Even if hormonal contraception changes the pattern of periods, fertility will come back once contraception is stopped.

-Hormonal contraception won't affect future fertility, but it’s important to know that it’s less easy to get pregnant as women get older -it becomes harder to get pregnant over 35.
+Hormonal contraception won't affect future fertility, but it’s important to know that it’s less easy to get pregnant as you get older -it becomes harder to get pregnant over 35.

-Taking a break from contraception can mean pregnancy by accident – a study showed that a quarter (1 in 4) of young women who took a break of 6 months had unplanned pregnancies.
+Taking a break from contraception can mean pregnancy by accident – a study showed that a quarter (1 in 4) of young people who took a break of 6 months had unplanned pregnancies.

-Some women will be advised to come off methods which contain oestrogen if they have particular problems (high blood pressure, migraines with a warning, or heavy body weight).
+Some people will be advised to come off methods which contain oestrogen if they have particular problems (high blood pressure, migraines with a warning, or heavy body weight).

-Contraception is incredibly safe for the vast majority of women, and a break is not necessary.
+Contraception is incredibly safe for the vast majority, and a break is not necessary.

-If a woman wants a break from hormones but still doesn't want to get pregnant, there are some alternatives which don't have hormones
+If you want a break from hormones but still don't want to get pregnant, there are some alternatives which don't have hormones

 Which choices have no hormones?